 ‘I thought that Professor Snape held that title,’ Harry said darkly.

 McGonagall looked up at him for a moment in thought.
 ‘Professor Snape is a very talented Potions Master Harry, but I daresay your mother gave Severus a run for his galleons in their school days.’

 ‘Were she and Snape ever friends?’ he finally ventured to ask what he had truly wondered.

 Professor McGonagall looked away again in thought before answering him.
-‘I know I told you that I would tell you anything you asked, but I have to respect the Potion Master’s privacy Harry.
+‘I know I told you that I would tell you anything you asked, but I have to respect the Professor Snape’s privacy Harry.
 All I will say is that the young Severus Snape would perhaps surprise you.’

-Harry sighed.
+Harry sighed and nodded.
 He had learned a great deal about his mother, but not the one thing he wished to know.
-‘Thank you Professor, you’ve really helped me to understand what my mother was like.
-I can’t thank you enough.’
+‘Thank you Professor, you’ve really helped me to understand my mother a little better.’

 ‘It was my pleasure, Potter,’ she said, returning instantly to her normal rigid self.
-‘I see much of her in you Potter, and that alone is something to be proud of.
+‘I see much of her in you, and that alone is something to be proud of.
 I will see you again on Monday night then for our next session.’

 Harry left the office content with the information he had gained about his mother, who sounded like a wonderful person indeed.
 It didn’t make up for what he had seen of his father, but it was a start.